 Moses was sent to confront the bondage maker, Pharaoh, and deliver God’s people from an oppressive secular humanists’ government.
 In a secular humanist government, man rejects Christ and unjustly rules over man.
 This is called statism.
 You know the story.
 Moses met the hardened Pharaoh with God’s mighty power.
 Again, Moses was an anointed sent one.
 Pharaoh hardened his heart refusing submission to God’s kingship over Egypt.
 After a bloody Holy Ghost showdown, Pharaoh let the people go.
 Here we see the power of God in full display conflicting with Pharaoh’s ruling power and bringing in liberty for God’s people.

-Jehovah later reminded the citizens of His kingdom, “I am the LORD thy God, which have brought thee out of the land of Egypt, out of the house of bondage.
+Jehovah later reminded the citizens of His Kingdom, “I am the LORD thy God, which have brought thee out of the land of Egypt, out of the house of bondage.
 Thou shalt have no other gods (elohiyms) before me.
 Thou shalt not make unto thee any graven image, or any likeness of anything that is in heaven above, or that is in the earth beneath, or that is in the water under the earth.”
 (Exodus 20:2-4).

 When He describes other gods, He uses the term elohiyms.
 An elohiym is a protector-provider.
 Jehovah reminds the people that He is their King of Glory and those in His family must not look to any other as protector-provider including a secular-humanists’ state.
 Some liken “graven images” as engraving images such as an ungodly monetary system like the Federal Reserve’s fractional banking system.
-The Federal Reserve is not part of the Federal government and has no reserves.
+The Federal Reserve is not part of the Federal Government and has no reserves.
 It is a cartel of private bankers.
-Within their bankster kingdom are, what I coined, the Mammon kings.
+Within their bankster is kingdom are, what I coined, the Mammon Kings.
 That’s for another article.

 Biblical history confirms that God’s anointing is filled with conflict but leads to liberty, not only liberty from addictions and sickness, but liberty from injustice and economic slavery.
-So next time you ask the Lord to anoint you think of the possibility of receiving the anointing for spiritual conflict that produces both spiritual and natural liberty.
+So next time you ask the Lord to anoint you, think of the possibility of receiving the anointing for spiritual conflict that produces both spiritual and natural liberty.